 The Ten Bells

 The Ten Bells pub is a Spitalfields institution named for the ringing bell of the nearby Christ Church Spitalfields.
 It was opened in the 1890’s and still has some of the original interior tiles.
+Drinking there can let you experience the darker side of London, because many of Jack the Ripper’s victims used to imbibe there.
 They specialize in pulled ales.

 Tips for visiting: Located kitty corner from northeast Spitalfields market.